Nursing, B.S.N.

 Special Admissions Requirements

 A limited number of seats are available in this program.
 That’s why we rely on selective admission criteria to select applicants with the highest potential for success.
 Entry into the program is competitive.
-There are a number of pathways to earn your seat including, but not limited to, TEAS, SAT, or ACT scores.
+There are a number of pathways to earn your seat including, but not limited to, SAT, or ACT scores.
 Read more about the selection criteria →

 Cohort size may vary based on clinical site availability and alignment with accreditation requirements.
 Students who are not selected into their desired program may be eligible for selection into another Nursing & Health Sciences program depending on seat availability.
 For additional information, please contact the appropriate program director.